tawk/tawk-drupal8/README.md

 1. Go to your `<DRUPAL_INSTALLATION>` folder (where `composer.json` lives).
 2. Run `composer require drupal/tawkto`.
 3. Log in to the your administration panel and click on `Extend`.
-4. In the module list, click on the `Install new module` button.
+4. In the module list, search for `tawk.to` and enable the module by ticking the checkbox beside `tawk.to Module`.
-5. Click on `Choose File`, select the downloaded module, and click on the `Install` button.
-6. After the installation completes, click on `Enable newly added modules` to complete the installation.
+5. Click on `Install` button to complete the installation.

 ### Configuration
 1. In your administration panel, go to `Configuration`.